Robert Stewart, Duke of Albany: Conflict with England

 The Battle of Otterburn in 1388, which allowed Robert to outmaneuver his eldest brother for the regency.

 The Anglo-Scottish conflict was resumed in 1385, amidst the ongoing Hundred Years' War between England and France.
 Jean de Vienne, Admiral of France, arrived in Scotland in May 1385 with an expeditionary force of French knights, along with a large sum of money which was distributed among Robert, his eldest brother, and other Scottish noblemen.
 Robert joined the combined Franco-Scottish army that invaded England during the summer of 1385, attacking Wark Castle and Ford Castle.
 This Scottish attack led directly to a massive retaliatory English invasion, led personally by Richard II of England.
 The English army burned Edinburgh and other Scottish towns, after which an Anglo-Scottish truce was agreed, ultimately lasting until 1388.

 Robert played a significant role in the renewal of war with England.
 Joined by James, Earl of Douglas, and Archibald the Grim, Robert led a Scottish army in an attack on Cockermouth in the summer of that year.
-After the raid on Cockermouth, the decision was apparently taken to divide the Scottish army into eastern and western forces.
+After the raid on Cockermouth, the decision was apparently taken to divide the Scottish army into western and eastern forces.
 Robert led the western army in an attack on Carlisle on 3 August 1388.
 The eastern army, led by the Earl of Douglas, confronted an English force at the Battle of Otterburn on 5 August, where the earl was killed in the resulting Scottish victory.